Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 2. Eliminate Their Food Source

 Every living thing thrives in an environment that has a good supply of food.
 For the house centipede, that means other insects.
-In order to ensure that your unwanted house centipede guests leave your home, eliminate their food source.
-You can do this by getting rid of moist places that these insects live and reproduce in. these moist spots provide a good breeding ground for many kinds of insects so by getting rid of them, you prevent further breeding.
+In order to ensure that your unwanted house centipedes guests leave your home, eliminate any source of food.
+You can do this by getting rid of moist places that these insects live and reproduce in.
+These moist spots provide a good breeding ground for many kinds of insects so by getting rid of them, you prevent further breeding.

 Another way you can eliminate the house centipede’s food source is by sealing off all cracks that allow insects to invade your home.
-By caulking up the cracks and gaps in your house, you keep pests and house centipedes in your walls, the perfect feast for house centipedes.
-This will drive most insects out of your home and the house centipede community will follow suit.
+By caulking up the cracks and gaps in your house, you keep pests and house centipedes in your walls, the perfect feast for these centipedes.
+This will drive most insects out of your home and the centipede community will follow suit.
 This simple fix will also benefit you as it will also help keep water out of your house in the eventuality of a leakage.
 Remember, moisture is an invitation for many types of insects to move in.
+You can also place a centipede trap after eliminating their food source to ensure they have gone.

 3. Eliminate Their Breeding Places

-As said, damp places are like a welcome mat to a house centipede.
+As said, damp places are like a welcome mat to house centipedes.
 This is not just because they get a place to cool down.
 It’s also because damp places provide them with a place to lay their eggs.

-Places like basements, bathrooms, behind baseboards, or attics are notorious for being breeding grounds for house centipedes.
-Take extra care to remove trash and moist soil from these areas as they make perfect nests for house centipedes to lay their eggs in.
+Places like basements, bathrooms, behind baseboards, or attics are notorious for being breeding grounds for centipedes.
+Take extra care to remove trash and moist soil from these areas as they make perfect nests for centipedes to lay their eggs in.
+You can also place a centipede trap after eliminating their breeding places to ensure they can no nlonger breed in your home.

 The House Centipede – Useful Friend or Unsettling Foe?

-At the end of it all, it’s up to you to decide whether the house centipede is a friend or foe.
+At the end of it all, it’s up to you to decide whether this centipede is a friend or foe.

 On the one hand, it eats insects that may otherwise infest your house, thereby controlling pests around your house.